 Stratosphere → Tropopause → Mid & Upper Troposphere → Free Troposphere [FT] →

-PSI Lid → Top of Marine Layer → Marine Layer Depth → Fog Base → Fog at Ground
+PSI Lid → Top of Marine Layer → Marine Layer Depth → Fog Base → Fog to Ground

 ◯